Pistonite/botw-ist/packages/manual/src/user/syntax.md

     - Plural forms can be used as well, i.e. `apples` is the same as `apple`
     - There is an internal algorithm that decides what item it is if there are multiple matches.
   - *By Localized Name*: A quoted word like <skyb>get "royal claymore"</skyb>.
-By default, all languages are searched, so you can also do something like `"espadon royal"` or `"王族双手剑"`.
+By default, all languages are searched, so you can also do something like <skyb>"espadon royal"</skyb> or <skyb>"王族双手剑"</skyb>.
 The item is fuzzy-searched.
-    - If the matched language is not what you want, you can also lock the language, for example `"fr:espadon royal"`
+    - If the matched language is not what you want, you can also lock the language, for example <skyb>"fr:espadon royal"</skyb>
   - *By Actor Name*: An angle-bracketed string like <skyb>get <Weapon_Sword_070></skyb>, to specify the item use its internal actor name directly.
   - *By Category* (Limited Scenarios Only): In cases where a category can uniquely identify an item, you can use the category name to specify the item.
 For example <skyb>unequip shield</skyb> to unequip the currently equipped shield if there is only one shield equipped.
     Note the behavior might vary based on the command.
 See [token](https://github.com/Pistonite/botw-ist/blob/d5812037f4909eeb48cb2ba666dccdb672563cc4/packages/parser/src/syn/token.rs#L119) for possible category values
-- `metadata` is extra properties of the item, in the format of `[key1=value1, key2=value2, ...]`, either `=` or `:` can be used as the key/value delimiter
+- `metadata` is extra properties of the item, in the format of <skyb>[key1=value1, key2=value2, ...]</skyb>, either `=` or `:` can be used as the key/value delimiter

-The metadata can be used in 2 scenarios:
+The metadata has different meaning in 2 scenarios:
 - When *adding* item, it specifies extra properties on the item being added, for example, durability of equipment, weapon modifier, etc.
   This is also referred to as a *finite item specifier*
 - When *selecting* items, for example, finding which item in the inventory to <skyb>hold</skyb> or <skyb>sell</skyb>.